fair4health/data-privacy-tool/README.md

 This is a standalone, desktop application developed by the FAIR4Health project (https://www.fair4health.eu/).
 The tool aims to handle the privacy challenges exposed by the sensitive health data.
-It is designed to work on an HL7 FHIR API so that it can be used on top of any standard FHIR Repository as a data de-identification, anonymization and related actions toolset.
+It is designed to work on an HL7 FHIR API so that it can be used on top of any standard FHIR Repository as a data de-identification, anonymization, and related actions toolset.
 The tool accesses FHIR resources, presents metadata to the user, guide the user about the configuration to be applied and then output the processed FHIR resources.